New York Residency: State, City, and Yonkers

 How it works

-A permanent place of abode in New York.
+A permanent place of abode in New York State.
 A dwelling you maintain for yourself — owned, rented, or with continued year-round access.
-Keeping your old apartment “just for when I’m in town” generally qualifies.
+Keeping the old apartment “just for when I’m in town” generally qualifies.
 Source: NY Department of Taxation and Finance — Permanent Place of Abode

-184 or more days of presence in New York during the tax year.
-Part-day counting applies.
+184 or more days of presence in New York State during the tax year.
+Part-day counting applies — any part of a day in the state counts as a full day.
 Source: NY Department of Taxation and Finance — Income Tax Definitions

 Any part of a day counts.
 A dinner is a day.